hdunl/AVLSpellCheck/explanations/StringSimilarityAlgorithm.md

-## StringSimilarityAlgorithm Interface
+## spellchecker.StringSimilarityAlgorithm Interface

-The `StringSimilarityAlgorithm` is an interface in Java that defines a contract for classes responsible for calculating the similarity between two strings.
+The `spellchecker.StringSimilarityAlgorithm` is an interface in Java that defines a contract for classes responsible for calculating the similarity between two strings.
 It provides a common structure for different algorithms to compute the similarity between strings.

 ### Methods